7-Day International News Agenda | Barron's - ExBulletin

 RABAT (Morocco) – The appeal begins for journalist Maati Monjib, accused of “damaging state security”

+RABAT (Morocco) – Cabinet meeting, followed by weekly press conference (1000 GMT)

-PEBBLE BEACH (United States) – Golf: LPGA Tour – US Open (up to 9)
+PEBBLE BEACH (United States of America) – Golf: LPGA Tour – US Open (up to 9)

 LEEDS (United Kingdom) – Cricket: England v Australia – Third Ashes Test (1300 GMT) PHOTOS. (up to 10)